 Perseverance

-Over the past two decades, I’ve developed games professionally.
+Over the past decade, I’ve developed games professionally.
 Before that, I contributed to modding projects and open source games.
-I’ve been fortunate to build a career doing what I love—working on excellent projects alongside brilliant people.
+I’ve been fortunate to build a career doing what I love, working on excellent projects alongside brilliant people.

-Still, I’ve never released a game of my own.
-I’ve built many prototypes over the years and learned a lot from each one, but I often took on more than I could realistically achieve as a solo developer.
-Over the past four years, I’ve been experimenting with smaller-scale designs, looking for an idea that both excited me and felt achievable.
+Still, I’ve never released a game of my own design.
+I’ve built many prototypes over the years and learned something valuable from each one, but I often took on more than I could realistically achieve as a solo developer.
+In recent years, I’ve focused on smaller-scale designs, searching for a concept that felt creatively exciting and manageable in scope.

-It began with a codename, Perseverance, a personal reminder of the mindset I’d need to see it through.
-But over time, the name became more than that.
-It started to shape the tone of the game itself: a story about a crew who, like me, must persevere to reach their destination.
+It started with a codename, Perseverance, a reminder of the mindset I’d need to see the project through.
+Over time, the name became more than that.
+It began to shape the tone of the game itself: a story about a crew who, like me, must persevere to reach their destination.

 - Mark Aherne